 So what's the best way to make them tasty while maximizing nutrients?
 Some fruits and vegetables taste better cooked, and the process can make them easier to digest.
 But cooking can change their nutritional content.

-Interestingly, some foods actually get healthier with cooking and others lose a lot of their nutritional value, so there's no black-and-white answer.
+Interestingly, some foods become healthier with they're cooked while others lose a lot of their nutritional value, so there's no black-and-white answer.

 The advantages of raw